 As proposed, the design of the proposed project adequately protects the visual resources along Venice Beach.
 The proposed project complies with the visual resource policies of the Coastal Act by minimizing the bulk of the rooftop structures.
-The proposed rooftop structures will not be visible from the beach.
+The proposed rooftop structures do not extend above the heights of nearby roof deck structures and will not be visible from the beach which is located approximately three hundred feet west of the site.
 In addition, the proposed project does not include any enclosed living or storage space over the 35 foot height limit.
 Therefore, the Commission finds that the proposed project will not negatively impact the visual resources of the area, and that the proposed proposed project conforms to the Commission's height requirements and previous approvals in the Marina Peninsula area of Venice.

-In order to ensure that the proposed project is constructed as approved, the approval is conditioned to limit the roof height of the proposed duplex to 35 feet above the centerline of the Canal Court right-of-way.
-Only roof deck railings, parapet walls, chimneys, elevator housings, air conditioning equipment, and solar collectors may extend above the 35 foot roof height limit (as shown on the approved plans).
-No portion of the structure shall extend more than 40 feet above the centerline of the Canal Court right-of-way.
+In order to ensure that the proposed project is constructed as approved, the approval is conditioned to limit the roof height of the two proposed structures to 35 feet above the centerline of the Galleon Street right-of-way.
+Only roof deck railings, parapet walls, chimneys, roof access housings, air conditioning equipment, and solar collectors may extend above the 35 foot roof height limit (as shown on the approved plans).
+No portion of the structures shall extend more than 44 feet above the centerline of the Galleon Street right-of-way.
 Only as conditioned is the proposed project consistent with the Coastal Act's visual resource policies.